lichess-org/lila-openingexplorer/README.md

 update | bool | `false` | Index new games from lila

 Response: Streamed `application/x-ndjson` with rows as follows.
 The stream terminates as soon as indexing is complete.
 Updates are throttled.
-The same row may be repeated to avoid timeouts.
+Empty lines may be sent to avoid timeouts.
 Indexing will not start without the `update` flag.

 ```js